 While you cannot buy a complete Observability solution as outlined above from any single vendor, some very important innovations and progress have been brought to market:

-• New Relic has rebuilt their entire back end, which it now calls the New Relic Database (NRDB).
+- New Relic has rebuilt their entire back end, which it now calls the New Relic Database (NRDB).
 This is the first monitoring back end from a major APM vendor custom built to meet the needs of an Observability Platform.
+With Grail, Dynatrace has delivered the most comprehensive and capable back end in the Observability industry.

 Ranking the Vendors in Observability